glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/treatment_outcomes.md

 The study’s conclusion that “primary safe tumour resection is the treatment of choice” remains important.
 The word *safe* matters: removing more tumour is not automatically a better outcome if doing so causes serious neurological harm.

 A population study of 1,202 Ontario children diagnosed between 1985 and 2012 found excellent long-term survival overall.
-It also found that upfront radiotherapy was associated with increased late mortality.
-That evidence helped reinforce a move already under way: delay or avoid cranial radiotherapy in young children when other effective options are available.
+It also found that radiotherapy given as an initial treatment was associated with an increased risk of dying later.
+That evidence reinforced a change already under way: delaying or avoiding cranial radiotherapy in young children when other effective options were available.

 These were observational data and treatment groups were not interchangeable.
 Children receiving radiotherapy, chemotherapy or observation differed in age, tumour location, symptoms and resectability.
 Their survival percentages should not be read as though the treatments had been randomly assigned to otherwise identical children.